Bayonne Bridge: History

-Planning and construction
+Early history and construction

+Conceptualization and background

 In 1921, the Port of New York Authority (now the Port Authority of New York and New Jersey) was created to oversee transportation in the Port of New York and New Jersey.
 At the time, bridges in New York City were being built at a brisk pace.
 The Port Authority opened its first two bridges between New Jersey and Staten Island in 1928: the Goethals Bridge and the Outerbridge Crossing.
 A third crossing was being planned between Port Richmond and Bayonne.
 All three bridges were built to complement the traffic from a future fourth bridge or a tunnel from Staten Island to Brooklyn.
 Initially, the third crossing was proposed to be a tunnel.
 However, the Port Authority ultimately decided to construct a bridge, to be designed by Ammann and Gilbert.
 Ammann, who was chief architect of the Port Authority, chose the steel arch design after rejecting a cantilever and suspension design as expensive and impractical for the site, given a requirement by the Port Authority that the bridge must be able to accommodate the future addition of rapid transit tracks.